melhelow/note-taker/README.md

 ## Discription

-this is my 10th assignment and it was creating a Note taker in HTML, CSS, Javascript(front end & back end)and node language
+this is my 11cd h   th assignment and it was creating a Note taker in HTML, CSS, Javascript(front end & back end)and node language

 in this 10th assignment  i started with a given code